MediaStorm

 The pair helped Gretchen find food and a safe place to sleep in July 2024 after she was beaten for the third time by her boyfriend.

-“I'm just scared that if he finds me, he's gonna hurt me even more,” Gretchen said. “ I'm just hoping that somewhere can help me.”
+“I'm just scared that if he finds me, he's gonna hurt me even more,” Gretchen said. “ I'm just hoping that someone can help me.”

 Although there are emergency shelters in the city set up specifically for women experiencing violence, Gretchen said she was unable to find an available place to stay when she needed it most.